dukenmarga/civil-engineering-toolbox/README.md

 ## Windows 64-bit
 I'm sorry but it seems that CherryPy installer can not detect Python 64 bit on Windows.
-So, for you that use Windows 64 bit, you can still install using installation guide for 32 bit above.
+So, for you who use Windows 64 bit, you can still install using installation guide for 32 bit above.

 ## Linux
-Due to many variant of Linux distribution, here I will summarize steps to install civil-engineering-toolbox.
+Due to many variant of Linux distribution, here I will summarize steps to install **civil-engineering-toolbox**.
 I believe that you had already able to use your software manager, either by GUI (graphical user interface) or command line from terminal.
 If your repository doesn't have package below, you can download them manually, extract them, and then install it by invoking `python setup.py install`